NarnamangalamBhumika/DECISION-TREE-IMPLEMENTATION/README.md

 •	The textual visualization (export_text) prints out the decision rules in a human-readable form, showing which feature thresholds are used at each split.
 •	The graphical visualization (plot_tree) provides an intuitive diagram of the decision tree.
 Each node displays the feature condition, class distribution, and predicted class.
 Colored nodes represent the most likely classification at each decision point.

+DATASET USED :

+The code uses the Iris dataset, a well-known dataset in machine learning containing 150 samples of iris flowers with four features: sepal length, sepal width, petal length, and petal width.
+The goal is to classify each flower into one of three species: Setosa, Versicolor, or Virginica.

 PLATFORM USED

 The code can be executed on any platform that supports Python.
 Common platforms include: